 You are so much luckier than millions of refugees, migrant workers, healthcare professionals and hygiene workers.
 Be grateful!

-In addition to looking for the positives in your situation, it’s also important to look for the positives in people.
+In addition to looking for the positives in your situation, it is also important to look for the positives in people.
 Express appreciation for others, give compliments, encourage them when they are down and call out their triumphs.
 If you see, hear or experience something good due to someone else, acknowledge it and say thank you.
-Big wins are in short supply right now but even small wins matter.
+Big wins are in short supply right now, but even small wins matter.
 Be the person who brings these wins to others.